Casino Betting Coin (CBC) Price Hits $0.0502 on Exchanges

-Casino Betting Coin (CURRENCY:CBC) traded up 7.9% against the dollar during the 24-hour period ending at 22:00 PM Eastern on December 9th.
-Casino Betting Coin has a total market capitalization of $7.82 million and approximately $24,828.00 worth of Casino Betting Coin was traded on exchanges in the last 24 hours.
-One Casino Betting Coin coin can currently be purchased for approximately $0.0502 or 0.00000145 BTC on popular cryptocurrency exchanges.
-In the last week, Casino Betting Coin has traded 17.9% lower against the dollar.
+Casino Betting Coin (CURRENCY:CBC) traded up 7.9% against the US dollar during the one day period ending at 7:00 AM Eastern on December 16th.
+Casino Betting Coin has a market cap of $7.82 million and $24,828.00 worth of Casino Betting Coin was traded on exchanges in the last day.
+In the last week, Casino Betting Coin has traded down 17.9% against the US dollar.
+One Casino Betting Coin coin can now be purchased for approximately $0.0502 or 0.00000145 BTC on popular exchanges.

 - Polygon (MATIC) traded 0.1% higher against the dollar and now trades at $2.00 or 0.00003275 BTC.